-Location: The campus is 13 miles west of Wilkes-Barre on a beautiful, park-like estate in Lehman, PA.
+Location: The campus is 13 miles west of Wilkes-Barre on a beautiful, park-like estate in Dallas, PA.

 Enrollment: 460 students

 Student-to-faculty ratio: 7 to 1

 Average class size: 11

 Library: The Nesbitt Library, located in the Abram Nesbitt III Academic Commons, has about 35,000 volumes and receives approximately 200 periodicals and journals in a number of broad topic areas.
 In addition, students have access to Penn State's 4.4 million books, 39,000 periodicals, and over 500 databases through the web and via inter-campus and inter-library loan.

 Housing: Penn State Wilkes-Barre does not provide on-campus housing.
 However, off-campus housing is available in the local areas surrounding campus, including apartment-style units adjacent to the campus property.